 \subsection{Adversarial attack}

 The following issues should be further discussed for constructing adversarial attacks on MLsgAPPs.

 \emph{\textbf{Feasibility.}} The feasibility of launching adversarial attacks on MLsgAPPs is the first issue.
 The natural limitations raised in power systems set tough barriers for attackers to cross through.
 The design of adversarial attacks is different from the other scenarios where the input is image or text.
-For example, the details of the input is usually known by the attacker.
-It might be very complicated in power systems, which is even confidential information considering the commercial secret.
+For example, the input can be very complicated in power systems, which is even confidential information considering the commercial secret.
 Besides, the complex power system has many nonlinear relationships between power variables.
-Considering the nonlinear constraints, it is difficult to compute the bounds of adversarial perturbations.
-The lack of mathematical derivation makes the vulnerability assessment of MLsgAPPs highly depend on the dataset, which lacks of generality since the analysis is case-by-case.
+The lack of mathematical derivation makes the vulnerability assessment of MLsgAPPs highly dependent on the dataset, which lacks generality since the analysis is case-by-case.

-\textbf{\emph{Attack model.}} From the perspective of ML model, the existing studies mainly focus on the model-oriented attacks on MLsgAPPs.
+\textbf{\emph{Attack model.}} From the perspective of the ML model, the existing studies mainly focus on the model-oriented attacks on MLsgAPPs.
 As we have mentioned in Section \ref{section:vulnerableML}, there are also privacy-oriented and platform-oriented adversarial attacks.
 In power systems, the applications in the home-area energy management system involve plenty of private and secret data.
 These data are either highly-valued commercial data or users' sensitive information.
 Once they are used for training the MLsgAPPs, there are severe privacy issues.
 The fine-grained membership inference method can expose the economic condition of the power utility and the user's preferences.
-Moreover, the running platform of MLsgAPPs is composed of general computers and servers, which means that the zero-day vulnerabilities or old and unpatched vulnerabilities are big threats.
+Moreover, the running platform of MLsgAPPs is composed of general computers and servers, which means that zero-day vulnerabilities or old and unpatched vulnerabilities are big threats.
 Besides, the implementation software of ML algorithms sometimes is crawled from a third-party open-source website, which might be embedded with backdoors or have bugs in the codes by careless engineers.
 Therefore, the codes should be carefully audited and checked before being used for MLsgAPPs.